Emriko/Portfolio/content/posts/particleSystem.md

-# Areas of improvement
+## Areas of improvement

-Some clear stretch goals I peronally had were to implement motion blur to this
+Strech goals I peronally had were to implement motion blur to the particles, simulating higher velocities, giving the effect more life.

+A system like this is very flexible.
+One can always add new features to be able to achieve new implementatoins, so making this system more modular for ingame use and providing more features to customize the effects producsed are high on the priority list as well.